nextdrai/nextdrinstall/scripts/nextdr-iam-setup/readme.txt

 3. cd nextdrinstall-main/scripts/nextdr-iam-setup

-This utility enables the required GCP APIs, then creates or updates the NextDR custom IAM roles and binds them to the right service accounts in three GCP projects.
+This utility enables the required GCP APIs, creates the needed service accounts, then creates or updates the NextDR custom IAM roles and binds them to the right service accounts in three GCP projects.

 How run.sh works
 - Enables the following APIs across your nextdr, source, and target projects by calling enable_apis.sh: